Gummble MCP in Codex: Setup and OAuth Troubleshooting (2026)

 Use Gummble to find empty-state microcopy from fintech apps, then rewrite our "no transactions yet" screen in three of those voices.

-That second prompt uses Gummble's microcopy search, which no other design MCP offers.
+That second prompt uses Gummble's dedicated microcopy search.
 For the full set of 10 copy-paste prompts across paywalls, onboarding flows, and UX writing, see How to Give Claude Code Real Design References.
 The same prompts work in Codex.

 Frequently asked questions